Documenting the American South Logo

 An oral history interview being conducted

-"Oral Histories of the American South" will ultimately collect 500 oral history interviews about a variety of topics in recent North Carolina history, including civil rights, politics, women's issues, and much more.
-Interviews can be read as text transcript, listened to with a media player, or both simultaneously.
+"Oral Histories of the American South" is a collection of over 500 oral history interviews with a southern focus on a variety of topics, including civil rights, politics, and women's issues.
+Interviews can be read in text transcript form, listened to with a media player, or both simultaneously.

 Confederate Money